Garum

 A Roman glass bowl found perfectly preserved in Nijmegen, Netherlands.
 I doubt it was produced locally, though who knows.
 There might well have been Roman glass workers there.
 Batavia (as they called the Netherlands then) was on the northern fringe of the Roman Empire when the empire was at its apogee, and was a trading center, and Roman items reached all the way there via trading vessels, that is aboard ships, which is difficult to imagine now, traveling from the Mediterranean to the North Sea in those ancient ships.
 Even getting to Holland from the Atlantic coast of France seems extraordinary.
 They’d trade Roman finery and jars of rancid fish sauce (the ancients loved their rancid fish sauce) for timber and furs and amber.
 (The exciting things you learn when you read too many big, dull books….)
 Unfortunately the source document is in Dutch so I’ve no idea of the details, and the Twitter thread quickly degenerated into a series of jokes about the box, and so I haven’t a clue how such a gorgeous thing was preserved in perfect condition since at the latest the 300s although if I had to guess I’d say it was found in a bog.
 Otherwise not much Roman glassware survived the inebriated depredations of hirsute barbarians who never bathed.
 Oddly enough, though, I’m looking at a bowl we received as a wedding present not quite in the 300s that bears a remarkable similarity to the design of this one.
 I‘d no idea it was based on a Roman design, I assume the pattern has survived into modernity via the Byzantines.
 Now it’s hidden under the coffee table full of assorted junk.
 How it’s survived all the decades of increasingly less hirsute inebriated depredations in our pad is almost as much of a mystery as the two thousand year old Roman bowl.
 Such is the fate of civilization.

 Aside from a dozen or so shells from the deck cannon of a Japanese sub that dId little damage to an oil field outside Santa Barbara, and a few hundred Japanese balloon bombs that started a small number of fires and killed a mother and five children in the northwest (versus the third of a million or so Japanese civilians killed by US bombings in 1945), the Japanese were never able to strike the west coast with anything at all, no air raids, no shelling.
 The Germans didn’t even manage that.
 Their U-boats sank ships within sight of the east and gulf coasts, but none ever took shots at anything on land.
 Planned long range bombers by the Japanese and Germans came to nothing.
 Americans got off very lucky, with just about every other belligerent in the war bombed by somebody, but aside from Britain no other country but the US thought that big four engine bombers would be of much use.
 There was no Nazi or Japanese B-17, and the Germans lost the war before they were able to construct a V-2 type rocket bomb that could cross the Atlantic or build a nuclear weapon for it to carry.
 Not that they weren’t working on it.
 The Japanese version of the bomb never even got past the conceptual stage.
-One gets the impression that neither the Japanese nor Hitler hadn’t thought this war thing out too clearly.
+One gets the impression that neither the Japanese nor Hitler had thought this war thing out too clearly.

 But we didn’t know any of that in 1941.
 Like Hitler’s Blitzkrieg, the Japanese army and navy seemed quite invincible for a while.
 It was assumed that flights of Japanese bombers would appear over Los Angeles (or San Francisco or San Diego), or the same carrier planes that surprised the sleepy sailors and soldiers in Hawaii on December 7 would appear unexpected about the west coast, or an armada of Japanese battleships would come out of the fog off a few miles off Long Beach firing enormous shells which could hit as far downtown LA.
 The Coast Artillery would fight it out with the battleships (you can see where the enormous cannon of the U.S. Coast Artillery were installed at Fort MacArthur above San Pedro).
 But there wasn’t much anybody could do to stop those big four engine Japanese bombers, which didn’t exist, though we couldn’t be sure of that.
-And we could have lost the Battle of Midway, all our carriers sunk instead of theirs, and the Japanese could sale a fleet of them up to the California coast and attack Los Angeles like they had Pearl Harbor.
+And we could have lost the Battle of Midway, all our carriers sunk instead of theirs, and the Japanese could sail a fleet of them up to the California coast and attack Los Angeles like they had Pearl Harbor.
 Sounds ridiculous in hindsight, but it was considered feasible to nervous planners then.
 War was on, unimaginably, and suddenly everyone on the West Coast was scared shitless.

 I wonder if it was considered as weirdly cool and beautiful back then as it seems now.
 Did Rosie the Riveter admire the billowing cover overhead aesthetically?
 Or was it just another crazy war thing?
 Everything must’ve seemed crazy by that point.
 And then the war ended, the covers were taken down, rolled up and stored somewhere, forgotten.
 Nuclear bombs had made the whole idea kind of silly anyway.
 They incinerated city and suburbs alike, no respect for art.